yiclwh/Catalog-Server-Project/README.md

- Catalog APP is an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+Catalog APP is an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system, all data is saved on a server database.

-This APP is a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
+This APP is a **RESTful** web application using the Python framework **Flask** along with implementing third-party **OAuth** authentication.
 Registered users will have the ability to post, edit and delete their own items.

+The project also implements **JSON** endpoints that serve the same information as displayed in the HTML endpoints for an arbitrary items in the catalog.